 Rudyard Kipling’s story is totally interesting and full of imaginations.
 The story of “How the Leopard got His Spot” have none unnecessary word.
 I think this story is very short and very clear, we could totally understand what the author is trying to tell us.
 Rudyard Kipling was a wonderful writer, his book is vivid, interesting and also conspicuous.
 I was totally in to this story.

+Word Count: 560

 [Essay 6: Analyzing Literature: Noticing the Author’s Choices in “How the Leopard Got His Spots” by Rudyard Kipling: Draft 2]